monash-emu/AuTuMN/scripts/README.md

 This readme documents the DHHS data update process.

 1. Download the CSV from DHHS's secure folder to your local  AuTuMN repo folder data/inputs.
-2. Rename the file to 'monashmodelextract.csv'
+2. Rename the file to 'monashmodelextract.secret.csv'
 3. Run the dhhs_data_upload.py script located at \scripts

 This will update a target.secret.json file for each region and generate a targets.encrypted.json file.